jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 field in the standard XML.
 The total number of animals covered by the ICVI must be included.
-This is not included in any one data item in the standard because it should, if all elements are correctly implemented, but computable from individual Animal, and GroupLot elements.
+This is not included in any one data item in the standard because it should, if all elements are correctly implemented, but computable from individual `Animal`, and `GroupLot` elements.

 Both inspection date and issue date are required by the committee.
-This would, presumably, make the InspectionDate attribute of GroupLot required even though it is optional in the schema.
+This would, presumably, make the `InspectionDate` attribute of `GroupLot` required even though it is optional in the schema.
 Breed, sex, and age are also required by the committee but optional in the schema.
 These differences may be to allow for the very rare exceptions that the